-- 3.5.1 All Access Points and wireless devices used by staff on the County Government's secure wireless network must conform to all related national regulations, standards and recommended specifications as defined by The Directorate of ICT - 3.5.2 All new Access Points and wireless devices used by staff on the County Government's secure wireless network must be purchased and installed by the Directorate of ICT, in-line with the government's current purchasing policy and IT Standards. - 3.5.3 All Access Points and wireless devices used by staff on the County Government's secure wireless network must follow The Directorate of ICTstandard configuration settings.
+- 3.5.1 All Access Points and wireless devices used by staff on the County Government's secure wireless network must conform to all related national regulations, standards and recommended specifications as defined by the Department of ICT - 3.5.2 All new Access Points and wireless devices used by staff on the County Government's secure wireless network must be purchased and installed by the Department of ICT , in-line with the government's current purchasing policy and IT Standards. - 3.5.3 All Access Points and wireless devices used by staff on the County Government's secure wireless network must follow the Department of ICT standard configuration settings. - 3.5.4 The installation of any non-standard Access Points or wireless devices is prohibited. - 3.5.5 The Department of ICT has the right to disable any non- standard, unauthorised devices which may cause interference with existing approved Access Points or devices.
+Such devices may be removed without prior notice. - 3.5.6 Monitoring of wireless networks is undertaken by the Department of ICT on a regular basis.

-- 3.5.4 The installation of any non-standard Access Points or wireless devices is prohibited. - 3.5.5 The Directorate of ICThas the right to disable any nonstandard, unauthorised devices which may cause interference with existing approved Access Points or devices.
-Such devices may be removed without prior notice. - 3.5.6 Monitoring of wireless networks is undertaken by The Directorate of ICTon a regular basis. - 3.5.7 Wireless security testing will be performed on a periodic and random basis using audit penetration tests involving skills and tools commissioned from independent third party companies.
-However, all penetration tests carried out internally must have prior approval from the officer responsible for networks and the Chief Officer responsible for Governors' Office.
-The use of unauthorised wireless security testing on the County Government's network is considered a disciplinary matter up to and including gross misconduct. - 3.5.8 New requests for the installation of new Access Points or wireless devices must be directed through the Chief Officer responsible for Governors' Office. - 3.5.9 Unauthenticated open access to the Internet may be provided separately from the secure wireless network via wireless hot spots in the County Government's public buildings.
+- 3.5.7 Wireless security testing will be performed on a periodic and random basis using audit penetration tests involving skills and tools commissioned from independent third-party companies.
+However, all penetration tests carried out internally must have prior approval from the officer responsible for networks and the Chief Officer responsible for ICT .
+The use of unauthorised wireless security testing on the County Government's network is considered a disciplinary matter up to and including gross misconduct. - 3.5.8 New requests for the installation of new Access Points or wireless devices must be directed through the Chief Officer responsible for ICT & E-Government. - 3.5.9 Unauthenticated open access to the Internet may be provided separately from the secure wireless network via wireless hot spots in the County Government's public buildings.
 Access via personal laptops and other mobile devices will be subject to internet filtering.